 Memoirs of the Griot and their Influences on Jazz: Past, Present, Future.
-Meet Professor Roxanne Stevenson, who received the 2022 Donald Meade Legacy Award.
+Professor Roxanne Stevenson, received the 2022 Donald Meade Legacy Award.
 Dr. Stevenson is Director of Bands, Music Education, and Gospel Music Coordinator at Chicago State University.
 She has served for 29 years after nine years as band/choral director and classroom/music teacher grades K-12.
 Stevenson is the HBCU-NBDC Jazz Coordinator, IAC panelist, Chicago Jazz Philharmonic, and Blue Lake Fine Arts Camps director.
 Stevenson started the CSU Community Concert and Jazz Bands, Gospel Ensemble, and Marching Band.
 The Jazz Band presented at IMEA, Midwest, National Association for Negro Musicians Centennial, JEN, and was nominated for the AAAAC’s Black Excellence, and much more.

 The African American Jazz Caucus aims to promote the rich musical culture legacy of Historically Black Colleges and Universities (HBCU) & Predominately Black Institutions (PBI).